Videos of the 10 finest goals of the 1986 World Cup in Mexico; including Maradona, Lineker, Belanov, Josimar, Negrete, Laudrup, Careca...

-3. Gary Lineker, England v Poland
+3. Gary Lineker, England vs Poland

 A tap-in, but one at the end of a beautifully constructed passing move of which any classic Brazil side would have been proud.

-An exquisite, quarterback-style ball from Hoddle is headed down by Lineker on the wing.
+An exquisite, quarterback-style ball from Glenn Hoddle is headed down by Lineker on the wing.
 He bombs forward and Peter Beardsley re-feeds him.
 Links pauses at the edge of the area and cuts it back to Trevor Steven, who rolls it nonchalantly to an advancing Gary Stevens (like Pele to Carlos Alberto in 1970, with added mullets).
-Stevens’ cross is met perfectly by the advancing no.10 (who went on to score a hat-trick).
+Stevens’ cross is met perfectly by the advancing No.10 (who went on to score a hat-trick).
 Delightful.

-The goal that sealed Argentina’s second World Cup was an absolute humdinger – scored with the game poised at 2-2 and the momentum with with the Germans.
+The goal that sealed Argentina’s second World Cup was an absolute humdinger – scored with the game poised at 2-2 and momentum with the Germans.
 But as so often happened that summer, who were Argentina gonna call?

 Undisputed man of the tournament Diego Maradona's defence-dividing pass allows Burrachaga to evade a German backline that had conceded just six times in their previous 10 games.
-The forward takes two touches, clipping it accurately past Schumacher, before collapsing to his knees in jubilation.
+The forward takes two touches, clipping it accurately past Harald Schumacher, before collapsing to his knees in jubilation.
 "To have these memories is the dream of every footballer," he said later.

-5. Igor Belanov, USSR v Belgium
+5. Igor Belanov, USSR vs Belgium

 Belanov was a star of this truly great USSR team, and he notched a superb hat-trick against the Belgians.